dartmole/test_music-app/README.md

 This is a basic music player with a library, play/pause, skip fuctionality.
 Tracks are stored in a simple js file.

-## What i used do build this project
+## What i used to build this project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 I also used `Sass` for styling, `uuid` for uniquie IDs generation.